Mosaic by Geneviève Cadieux at station Saint-Lazare, in the Paris métro (2011)

-As such, Bruxelles Mobilité, the administrative body responsible for equipment, infrastructure and mobility within the Brussels-Capital Region, will give the STM a work of art by an artist from Brussels, which will be installed in Montréal’s station Place-d’Armes, while the STM will give Bruxelles Mobilité a work of art by a Montréal artist which, in turn, which will be installed in Brussels’ station Trône.
+As such, Bruxelles Mobilité, the administrative body responsible for equipment, infrastructure and mobility within the Brussels-Capital Region, gave the STM a work of art by an artist from Brussels, installed in Montréal’s station Place-d’Armes, while the STM gave Bruxelles Mobilité a work of art by a Montréal artist which, in turn, was installed in Brussels’ station Trône.
 Located on lines 2 and 6, station Trône serves the Léopold neighbourhood to the east, including rue du Luxembourg and the European Parliament, as well as place du Trône, the Royal Academies of Belgium, the Royal Palace, Brussels Park, and a number of other institutions to the west.

 Competition program and rules (in French only)